ammul/ep1320/README.md

 # Tonarium - chromatic music tool
 Tonarium is a web tool to help people with bad musical education.
 Primarily built to work with the ep-1320 synthesizer.
-It features some useful tools for mapping of notes to instruments and visualizing of chord progressions.
+It features some useful tools for mapping and visualizing of notes and chord progressions.

 ## Features
 - supported instruments